borisdev/research/tune-chatgpt/README.md

-# Fine-tuning ChatGPT for text classification
+# Fine-tuning a GPT-3 model for text classification: an example and its consequences for projects

 ## TLDR